Alain Forand: Citation - Star of Courage

 On July 23, 1974, during the war in Cyprus, a Canadian patrol conducting a group of combatants out of a UN controlled area came under fire.
 Several combatant soldiers were killed or wounded and the Canadian officer leading the escort party was wounded.
-One of his men who began to render first aid to the fallen officer was also hit.
+One of his men who began to render him first aid was also hit.
 At the bottom of a creek bed, the victims were exposed to continuing machine gun fire.
 Coming on the scene, Captain Alain Forand arranged for covering fire and, with complete disregard for his own safety, he crawled forward over the exposed ground, to aid the two casualties.
 Single-handedly, he managed to drag the wounded officer some distance up onto the bank of the creek where others then helped carry him out of the danger area.
 Captain Forand then directed the rescue of the wounded soldier.

 Citation Meritorious Service Cross

 From July to October 1995, Brigadier-General Forand served as Commander of Sector South with the United Nations Confidence Restoration Operation (UNCRO) in the Serb-controlled territory of Krajina in Croatia.
 During "Operation Storm", which started on August 4, 1995, he provided outstanding leadership and demonstrated extreme courage and determination.
 Thanks to his actions, countless UN peacekeepers and more than 700 Serb refugees escaped injury.